laravel/docs/views.md

 #### Extending A Layout

-Once the master layout for the application has been defined, you may use the Blade `@extends` directive to inject content into this layout from a "child" page of the application:
+Once the master layout for the application has been defined, you may use the Blade `@extends` directive to specify which layout a child page should "inherit".
+Note that views which `@extend` a Blade layout may inject content into their layout using `@section` directives.
+Remember, the contents of these sections are displayed in the layout using `@yield`:

 	@extends('layouts.master')